split-banner-image

 iPrevent – CHECK YOUR FUTURE BREAST CANCER RISK

-iPrevent is an online tool to help women understand their breast cancer risk and act on it.
+iPrevent is an online breast cancer risk assessment tool to help women understand their breast cancer risk and act on it.

 By knowing more about your risk and understanding how to change some modifiable factors, you can take appropriate actions to prevent or screen for breast cancer.

-iPrevent is an online tool that has been built to help women understand their breast cancer risk and act on it.
+iPrevent is an online breast cancer risk assessment tool developed in Australia that has been built to help women understand their breast cancer risk and act on it.
 It has been created by Breast Cancer Trials (BCT) researchers, using data collected from international clinical trials.

-iPrevent has been created with the intention of facilitating prevention and screening discussions between women and their doctors.
+iPrevent is a breast cancer calculator that has been created with the intention of facilitating prevention and screening discussions between women and their doctors.

 iPrevent should only be used by women without a personal risk of breast cancer, meaning women who have never received a breast cancer diagnosis.